rax-incubate/gcp-mc-demo/README.md

   gke-env1-clu01-env1-pool-01-f57ef4fe-74z8   Ready    <none>   16m   v1.26.5-gke.1200
   ```

-   - (Optional) - If you are doing this using a private Git repo you will need to provide secrets for authentication, perform the following steps.
+  - (Optional) - The example provided uses public git repo and so you can skip this.
+If you are doing this using a private Git repo you will need to provide secrets for authentication, perform the following steps.

        - Get your GH PAT TOKEN from Github.
-See https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens for details
+See https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens for details.

-       - Setup Kubernetes secrets
+       - Setup Kubernetes secrets.

        ```
        export GH_USERNAME=<your GH USER>